hdShang/arxiv-daily/docs/cs-CV/2025-05-13/papers/250508437v2-tt-df-a-large-scale-diffusion-based-dataset-and-benchmark-for-human-.md

 ---
 layout: default
-title: TT-DF: A Large-Scale Diffusion-Based Dataset and Benchmark for Human Body Forgery Detection
+title: "TT-DF: A Large-Scale Diffusion-Based Dataset and Benchmark for Human Body Forgery Detection"
 ---

 # TT-DF: A Large-Scale Diffusion-Based Dataset and Benchmark for Human Body Forgery Detection